 The Student Appeals Committee is a committee of the University Council and is the final avenue of appeal available within the University.
 This Section prescribes:

-- the matters in this manual which can be appealed to the Committee2 - the process for lodging and hearing appeals relating to these matters - how the Committee communicates its decisions.
+- the matters in this manual which can be appealed to the Committee^{} - the process for lodging appeals relating to these matters

 All students.